Menu

 📍 lao cai

-Muong Hoa Valley - Sa Pa's most spectacular trekking corridor - stretches 15km through terraced rice fields, H'mong and Giáy villages, ancient carved rocks, and the Hoa Stream.
-Vietnam's largest terrace system changes colour with every season.
+Muong Hoa Valley - Sa Pa's most iconic trekking corridor - stretches 15km through Vietnam's largest rice terrace system (2,200+ hectares), H'Mông and Giáy villages, and the 3,000-year-old Ancient Rock Field.
+8-10km from Sa Pa town, changes colour with every season.

 Tả Van Village